adam-arold/functional-programming-jargon/README.md

 `Option` is also known as `Maybe`. `Some` is sometimes called `Just`. `None` is sometimes called `Nothing`.

 ## Function

 A **function** `f :: A => B` is an expression - often called arrow or lambda expression - with **exactly one (immutable)** parameter of type `A` and **exactly one** return value of type `B`.
-That value depends entirely on the argument, making functions context-independant, or [referentially transparent](#referential-transparency).
+That value depends entirely on the argument, making functions context-independent, or [referentially transparent](#referential-transparency).
 What is implied here is that a function must not produce any hidden [side effects](#side-effects) - a function is always [pure](#purity), by definition.
 These properties make functions pleasant to work with: they are entirely deterministic and therefore predictable.
 Functions enable working with code as data, abstracting over behaviour:

 ```js
 // times2 :: Number -> Number